rosariomoscato/rosariomoscato.github.io/_posts/2021-06-19-blockchain-introduction.md

 ---
-title: >-
-  Introduction to Blockchain (YouTube
+title: Introduction to Blockchain (YouTube Video)
-  Video)
-published: false
+published: true
 ---
 A simple introduction to Blockchain technology (no math, no formulas, no hard concepts).